jaxdem#

 • vel (jax.typing.ArrayLike or None, optional) – Initial velocities of particles.
 If None, defaults to zeros.
 Expected shape: (…, N, dim).

-• accel (jax.typing.ArrayLike or None, optional) – Initial accelerations of particles.
+• force (jax.typing.ArrayLike or None, optional) – Initial forces on particles.
 If None, defaults to zeros.
 Expected shape: (…, N, dim).

 • rad (jax.typing.ArrayLike or None, optional) – Radii of particles.
 If None, defaults to ones.
 Expected shape: (…, N).

 • mass (jax.typing.ArrayLike or None, optional) – Masses of particles.
 If None, defaults to ones.
+Ignored when mat_table is provided.
 Expected shape: (…, N).

-• ID (jax.typing.ArrayLike or None, optional) – Unique identifiers for particles.
+• deformable_ID (jax.typing.ArrayLike or None, optional) – Unique identifiers for deformable particles.
 If None, defaults to jnp.arange().
 Expected shape: (…, N).

 • mat_id (jax.typing.ArrayLike or None, optional) – Material IDs for particles.
 If None, defaults to zeros.
 Expected shape: (…, N).